 Remote work is more productive and less prone to burnout.
 Allyson Zimmermann, Executive Director of Operations in EMEA at Catalyst, encourages organisations that want their employees’ productivity levels maximized during this time with remote options to be well-equitable in nature so they can be sustainable without compromising on that work-life balance.

 The pandemic has caused many changes not only within the workplace but also outside of it.
-One being how we think about employment itself, what does “work” mean?
-Is there only physical labour anymore if someone doesn’t touch any tangible item themselves.
+One is how we think about employment itself, what does “work” mean?
+Is there only physical labour anymore if someone doesn’t touch any tangible item themselves?

 Funny how things change over time.
 It was only a few years ago that we were pushing for remote working to be allowed, but now many companies have officially banned the practice due in part because of pushback from employees who are often against anything new or different being introduced into their workspace environment – even though studies show it can lead them productivity increases up 17%.

 The benefits outlined above didn’t seem so compelling back then when there were still plenty more naysayers out there waiting on deliverables.

 As our world changes, so do how people work – especially in times when there are global emergencies like this one!
 Working from home during these stressful moments can seem almost impossible but as long you’re comfortable with your permanent location than going into ‘core’ office hours is totally fine (and even preferable).
 The future of job stability depends on organizations being able to find new ways for remote workers who need part-time flexibility or full absentees will share tasks equitably while also listening closely towards their needs.
 To guard against an ‘always-on’ culture, managers should be trained to prioritise empathy and inclusion.